pix404/pix404ai/README.md

 ## Contributing

-We welcome contributions to improve WebDiffusion.
-If you encounter any issues or have suggestions for new features, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/AVsync-LIVE/WebDiffusion/issues).
+We welcome contributions to improve PIX4AI.
+If you encounter any issues or have suggestions for new features, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/pix4ai/pix4ai/issues).

 ## License